rea-and/vector-infinity/README.md

 4. Enable the plugin by setting `"enabled": true` in `config.json`

-## OpenAI Vector Store Integration (Recommended)
+## Vector Search Integration (Recommended)

-**For handling large amounts of context (1000+ emails), use OpenAI's Vector Store API instead of direct API calls.**
+**For handling large amounts of context (1000+ emails), use semantic search with vector embeddings.**

+Vector Infinity supports two approaches for vector search:

+### Option 1: Custom Vector Database via Actions (Recommended)

+This approach uses your own vector database (SQLite) with embeddings, exposed via Actions in Custom GPT:

+**Benefits:**
+- Full control over your data
+- No OpenAI Vector Store quotas
+- Semantic search (finds emails by meaning, not just keywords)
+- Works via Actions as per OpenAI's documentation

+**How it works:**
+1. During import, embeddings are automatically generated for all items
+2. Embeddings are stored in your local SQLite database
+3. A semantic search endpoint is exposed as an Action
+4. ChatGPT calls this endpoint when it needs to search your emails

+**Setup:**
+1. Set `OPENAI_API_KEY` in your `.env` file (for generating embeddings)
+2. Import your data - embeddings are generated automatically
+3. Download the plugin's `custom_gpt_schema.json` (includes semantic search endpoint)
+4. In ChatGPT Custom GPT → Configure → Actions, import the schema
+5. The `semanticSearchGmailPersonal` action will be available

+### Option 2: OpenAI Vector Store API

-Vector Infinity can automatically sync your imported data to OpenAI's Vector Store, which ChatGPT can then use directly.
-This approach:
+Vector Infinity can also sync to OpenAI's managed Vector Store:
-- Avoids token limits
-- Handles large datasets efficiently
-- Automatically retrieves relevant context

 **Setup:**
 1. Set `OPENAI_API_KEY` in your `.env` file